River Stour, Kent: Environment

 In 2006, male fish were found with signs of "feminisation" after having been exposed to treated sewage effluent in the river near Ashford.
 It was found that oestrogen enters the river when the nearby Bybrook sewage works discharges its end product.

 In 2009, Southern Water started work on a £4.2 million environmental improvement project at its Lenham treatment works to ensure wastewater is treated to higher standards.
 New reed beds, containing more than 7,500 reeds, will help clean up to 4.3 million litres of wastewater from more than 3,600 people each day.

 In 2017 The Marine Group based in Cardiff begun work with their water injection dredger on the river through Sandwich and Richborough to tackle some of the sediment build up.

 In popular culture

 Author Russell Hoban repurposes the River Stour where it flows through Canterbury as the "Rivver Sour" in his 1980, post apocalyptic novel Riddley Walker.

+The River Stour features in the 1944 film A Canterbury Tale.